 For prevention and early stage disease where surgery has been able to remove all detectable cells, it’s possible to talk about a more generalised anti-cancer diet.
 For these cancer patients personalisation is an oppprtunity to mitigate environmental and genetic risk factors without the need to starve cancer cells.

-For patients with advanced stage disease, those with lymphatic spread and/or metastatic development, a further level of personalisation is possible if we can ascertain what the tumour is using to fuel growth and division and we can attempt to reduce supply of key nutrients.
+For patients with advanced stage disease, those with lymphatic spread and/or metastatic development, a further level of personalisation is possible if we can ascertain what the tumour is using to fuel its growth and division and we can attempt to reduce supply of key nutrients.
 This is a brave new world where research is scarce and human studies are unlikely to exist.
 If they do, there’s no guarantee that your breast tumour is behaving in the same way as someone else’s, even if they have an identical diagnosis.
 We simply don’t have that level of knowledge.
 Yet.

 For example, triple negative breast cancer is the most difficult breast cancer diagnosis because there are not so many conventional treatments available.
 Unlike hormonally responsive cancers we can’t stop the oestrogen supply to arrest growth so in this area nutritional solutions are even more appealing.
 There is early and confusing evidence that triple negative breast cancer is responsive to a ketogenic diet, and also to methionine deprivation and also driven by fatty acids: limiting sugars, fats and proteins have all been shown to produce inhibition in these tumours.
 The six-million-dollar question is which one of these is fuelling yours?
 And how can you find out?